ariellyrycs/mail-archiver/README.md

 ## Mail-archiver Hannge
 ---
-This is a project specificly developed to get into hennge interview process using vue.js, plain css and webpack.
+This is a project specificly developed to get into interview process using vue.js, plain css and webpack.

 Install:
 ```npm i```